Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 When you pay your universal life insurance premiums, those fees get split into two parts:

+The idea is that you’ll have more flexibility in choosing how high your premiums are within a specific range set by the insurer.
 This range will always cover the cost of insurance, otherwise known as the death benefit, and the cost to deliver the service to you through administrative fees.

 Universal life insurance tends to be both expensive and complex to manage, so it’s not the best choice for most people who need affordable payments and a simple policy they can understand.